Honda Civic 2022 Gets Better Technology and Improved Driving

 The updated version of Honda Sensing can also read traffic lights and transmit their information directly to the dashboard.

-The system uses eight sonar sensors to assist with low-speed throttle control and front and rear accident prevention.
+The system uses eight sonar sensors for low-speed throttle control and front and rear accident prevention.

 The renovations also include the standard color touchscreens previously seen on models like the Accord, with 7-inch screens in the LX, Sport, and EX models, while the Touring model gets a 9-inch screen above the dashboard.

 The Touring model also gets a 10.2-inch LCD digital dashboard.
-Wireless Apple CarPlay and Android Auto are standard and with a wireless phone charger and a Bose 12-speaker audio system.
+Wireless Apple CarPlay and Android Auto are standard, with a wireless phone charger and a Bose 12-speaker audio system.

-You may also like to read about: Toyota Corolla Apex Limited Edition 2021
+You may also like to read about the Toyota Corolla Apex Limited Edition 2021

 By comparison, when the 10th generation model was introduced, it was the second car from Honda to support CarPlay or Android Auto.